mercator-ocean/copernicus-marine-toolbox/README.md

 ![Copernicus Marine Service and Mercator Ocean international logos](https://www.mercator-ocean.eu/wp-content/uploads/2022/05/Cartouche_CMEMS_poisson_MOi.png)

+> **_IMPORTANT:_** This is a pre-release that can be used for testing purposes.
+The behavior and some features might change in a near futur.

 ## Features

 The `copernicusmarine` offers capabilities through both **Command Line Interface (CLI)** and **Python API**: